ant-design/html2sketch/README.md

 ## Why?

-The main application of this module focus on C2D (Code to Design)。This module mainly refers to [html-sketchapp](https://github.com/html-sketchapp/html-sketchapp) 。
+The main application of this module focus on C2D (Code to Design).This module mainly refers to [html-sketchapp](https://github.com/html-sketchapp/html-sketchapp).

-html-sketchapp can directly transforms any HTML page into a Sketch document without framework limit, but there are significant limitations: ：
+html-sketchapp can directly transforms any HTML page into a Sketch document without framework limit, but there are significant limitations:

 - **Not supported pseudoelements, overflow,some kind of gradient, transform, and other properties**: As a result, many web pages transformed by html-sketchapp are not visually restored;